Sahithi-Sarabu/Web-Dev/exams/exam03/questions.md

 ## Q10: What is decoupling?
 What is an example of decoupling in a React app?

-##A: Decoupling is to maintain separate files or to write separate functions of code for each functionality rather than putting entire logic in one component.With decoupling changes to code can be done at only required places when any requirements change, without effecting the rest of the code.
+##A: Decoupling is to maintain separate files or to write separate functions of code for each functionality rather than putting entire logic in one component.With decoupling, changes to code can be done at only required places when any requirements change, without effecting the rest of the code.
 Decoupling in react is to separate out functionalities of components, which means to have one component per file and make reusable components.
-And also separating Vanilla JS from JSX components.
+Having separate components we can improve resuablity, and use those components at multiple projects.
+Decoupling also means separating Vanilla JS from JSX components.

 Example:
  Consider the example of chat application, we may have a login component and logout component separate from main app.
 These components can be re-used for multiple projects.
-Also, we can separate out services(which has fetch calls to the server) from React and have services as pure javaScript file rather than a jsx file.This way React components and Vanilla JS can be separated and can be re-used in multiple places as required.
+Also, we can separate out services(which has fetch calls to the server) from React and have services as pure JavaScript file rather than a JSX Component.This way React components and Vanilla JS can be separated and can be re-used in multiple places as required.
 If these two files were combined, that would be used only to this project.
 But separating out both, we can reuse any of them at different projects without the other file.
 Decoupling enhances reusability and also enhances the testing quality.